handya/appsupport/index.md

 <img src="http://andrew.farquharson.co.nz/appicons.png">
 </center>

-## Hi, I’m Andrew.
+## About.
+Hi, I’m Andy, an independent iOS developer from New Zealand.

 I make iOS apps for me, and share them with you.
-I do this with no employees or no funding, and I try to have a sustainable world-life balance.
+I do this with no employees and no funding, I try to have a sustainable work-life balance.

 Feedback is welcome.

 <center>